C++ Strings - C++ Programming Tutorial

 Using operator:

-In C++, we can update the C-Style string using operator.
+In C++, we have the ability to modify C-Style strings using the operator.

 Example